nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="13-9"/>
 ### 13.9 Release Engineering

+Releases (both RCs and GMs) are published on GitHub.
+Users can receive notifications by subscribing an RSS reader to: https://github.com/exiv2/exiv2/releases.atom.
+There is a summary of releases here: [https://github.com/Exiv2/exiv2/releases](https://github.com/Exiv2/exiv2/releases).
+All releases (both RCs and GMs) are available from exiv2.org at: [https://exiv2.org/archive.html](https://exiv2.org/archive.html)

 Making a new release is very time-consuming.
 The business of performing the builds and updating the web-site is straightforward.
 It is totally scripted and easy to perform.

-However the time involved in updating the release notes, determining the contents of the release, submitting all the PRs, testing and documenting is considerable.
+However the time involved in determining the contents of the release, updating the release notes, submitting all the PRs, testing and documenting is considerable.

 Moreover, I like to publish release candidates.
 I never make code changes between the final release candidate the Golden Master.
 Let me define the terminology and the version numbering scheme.